 This course introduces students to arts and entertainment-related legal issues and trains them to recognize where legal problems might arise.
 The course will provide an overview of statutes and laws that govern nonprofit institutions in the U.S. and the unique relationships that develop between boards, donors, and organizations, including effective governance, conflicts of interest, and charitable giving.
 In addition, the course will focus on applicable issues in contract law, restricted gifts, and labor and employment for U.S. arts organizations.

-This course will position students as mediators between art and audience and designers of sustainable arts environments.
+This course will position students as mediators between art and audiences and designers of sustainable arts environments.
 In experiential arts management situations, students will apply research methods, critical analysis, and acquire arts management skills.
-Students will conceive, implement, and assess organizational strategy, financial strategy, venue and event management, logistics, branding, marketing and advertising, audience development, advocacy efforts, fundraising (as appropriate), programming, and other arts management expertise areas as they manage cohesive, mission driven, multi-faceted arts programming for a public.
-The result of these combined efforts will be the sustainable operation of an arts space.

 More advanced management and law courses are available for students with business and management backgrounds through our partnerships with the UB School of Management and Law School.